Sherry: History

 Jerez has been a centre of viniculture since wine-making was introduced to Spain by the Phoenicians in 1100 BCE.
 The practice was carried on by the Romans when they took control of Iberia around 200 BCE.
 The Moors conquered the region in 711 CE and introduced distillation, which led to the development of brandy and fortified wine.

 During the Moorish period, the town was called Sherish (a transliteration of the Arabic شريش), from which both sherry and Jerez are derived.
 Wines similar in style to sherry have traditionally been made in the city of Shiraz in mid-southern Iran, but it is thought unlikely that the name derives from there.

 Wine production continued through five centuries of Muslim rule.
 In 966, Al-Hakam II, the second Caliph of Córdoba, ordered the destruction of the vineyards, but the inhabitants of Jerez appealed on the grounds that the vineyards also produced raisins to feed the empire's soldiers, and the Caliph spared two-thirds of the vineyards.

 In 1264 Alfonso X of Castile took the city.
 From this point on, the production of sherry and its export throughout Europe increased significantly.
 By the end of the 16th century, sherry had a reputation in Europe as the world's finest wine.
 Christopher Columbus brought sherry on his voyage to the New World and when Ferdinand Magellan prepared to sail around the world in 1519, he spent more on sherry than on weapons.

-Sherry became very popular in Great Britain, especially after Francis Drake sacked Cadiz in 1587.
-At that time Cadiz was one of the most important Spanish seaports, and Spain was preparing an armada there to invade England.
-Among the spoils, Drake brought back after destroying the fleet were 2,900 barrels of sherry that had been waiting to be loaded aboard Spanish ships.
+By the time of the sixteenth century Cadiz became one of the most important Spanish seaports.
+In 1587 Spain was preparing an armada from there to invade England.
+Francis Drake, in a preemptive strike, sacked Cadiz that same year.
+After destroying the fleet, Drake brought back 2,900 barrels of sherry that had been waiting to be loaded aboard Spanish ships.
 This helped popularize sherry in the British Isles.

-Because sherry was a major wine export to the United Kingdom, many English companies and styles developed.
+In the following centuries sherry was a major wine export to the United Kingdom, and thus many English companies and styles developed.
 Many of the Jerez cellars were founded by British families.
 In 1894 the Jerez region was devastated by the insect phylloxera.
 Whereas larger vineyards were replanted with resistant vines, most smaller producers were unable to fight the infestation and abandoned their vineyards entirely.